mapbox/osmpbf-tutorial/README.md

 Remember our StringsTable?
 This is exactly like that, except a little bit different.
 (Note that \[[packed = true](https://developers.google.com/protocol-buffers/docs/encoding#packed), which we'll come back to in a moment.)

 We start normally with `x0a`, just like in our StringTable.
-Then we decode the following varint, `x9c x40` to get 8,220.
+This is because it's a field number of one, which in a DenseNodes Message corresponds to the `id` fiend.
+Then we decode the following varint, `x9c x40` to get 4,110.
+So the length of our repeating field is going to be 4,110 bytes.

 After our first varint, we get `xe0`.
 Not only is `xe0` nothing like our friends `x0a` and `x12`, if we tried to decode it as a fieldwire byte we'd get a field number of 28, which doesn't even exist in the DenseNodes definition!